cyclops-k8s/ansible-kubernetes/readme.md

 ## CIS Benchmark

-Review the `hardening.md` to see the status of each benchmark test.
+Review the `CIS hardening.md` to see the status of each benchmark test.
 Most of them were handeled out of the box by kubeadm, the ones that could be resolved are.

+## STIG's

+The Kubernetes STIG Version 2 Release 1, dated 24 July 2024 has also been applied.
+Using the STIG viewer available for free from the DoD of the US, you can view the checklist `Stig checklist - Kubernetes.cklb` and review what has been fixed, or not.
+Of the ones not fixed, there is only one that is not up to the kubernetes administrator.
+It is the one related to anonymous auth of the API.
+The RBAC restricts what the anonymous user can access and it is required to join nodes to the cluster using Kubeadm.